Permafrost/Tundra/README.md

 Services for manipulating java.lang.Object objects:

+* #### tundra.object:coalesce

+Returns the first object argument that is not null.

+* Inputs:
+  * $object.x is an optional object argument.
+  * $object.y is an optional object argument.
+* Outputs:
+  * $object is the first of the given arguments whose value is not null.

 * #### tundra.object:convert

   Converts a string, byte array, or input stream object to a string,